Energy-Constrained UAV Data Collection Systems: NOMA and OMA: Proposed Solution for NOMA

-Therefore, Problem (P2.2) is approximated as the following optimization problem: Problem (P2.3) is a convex problem that can be efficiently solved by standard convex optimization solvers such as CVX~\cite{cvx}.
-Similarly, the optimal objective value obtained from Problem (P2.3) provides a lower bound to that of Problem (P2.2).
+Problem \eqref{P2.3} is a convex problem that can be efficiently solved by standard convex optimization solvers such as CVX~\cite{cvx}.
+The optimal objective value obtained from Problem \eqref{P2.3} provides a lower bound to that of Problem \eqref{P2.2}.